amature0000/helldivers2-preset/README.md

 ## this files are published on the github pages :
 - [helldivers-preset](https://amature0000.github.io/helldivers2-preset/)

-This project is a simple implementation for single purpose.
-You are free to use for your own project.
+This project is a simple implementation for a single purpose.
+You are free to use this project for your own projects.